jaguapard/CalamityTweaks/README.md

 Rage now increses damage you deal if not triggered by up to 7% multiplicatively

-All health bonuses now stack multiplicatively and take your total HP into account (default behavior is that some items used vanilla's 500 limit, and other - your base HP (up to 600 with fruits)).
+All health bonuses now stack multiplicatively and take your total HP into account (default behavior is that some items used vanilla's 500 limit, and other - your base HP (up to 600 with fruits), and add up additively).
 Numbers are tweaked according to it.

 Damage modifiers on accessories now stack multiplicatively rather than additively Any crit chance above 100% will now additively increase crit damage by 1% per each excessive percent.
 Example: 150% crit chance = 100% chance for 250% damage